Different Types of Facelift And Neck Lift

 4. Deep-Plane Facelift

-A Deep plane facelift or composite facelift is the most complex type of facelift surgery.
+A deep plane facelift or composite facelift is the most complex type of facelift surgery.
 The surgery involves extensive dissection of the tissues underneath the SMAS.
-The defining feature of this procedure is that it offers incredible lifting of the cheeks.
+The defining feature of this procedure is that it offers extensive lifting of the cheeks.

 5. Mid Facelift

-Mid Facelift or cheek lift is a good procedure for those individuals who want to address sagging cheeks and mid-face volume loss associated with ageing.
-The procedure aims to reduce nasolabial folds and lift your cheeks.
-This procedure does not help with saggy skin, jowls, neck or major wrinkling elsewhere.
-If your goal is to get prominent cheekbones, this surgery is perfect for you.
+Mid facelift or cheek lift is ideal for individuals who want to address mid-face volume loss associated with ageing.
+The procedure aims to reduce the appearance of nasolabial folds and lift your cheeks.

 6. Brow Lift or Forehead Lift Surgery

-A brow lift also referred to as a forehead lift can be considered a type of facelift surgery that only focuses on your forehead.
-There are certain facelifts that do not address the ageing concerns of the eyelids and forehead, this procedure is a great solution for people dealing with forehead wrinkles.
-The surgery eliminates the wrinkles and folds and pulls up the upper eyelids and gives you more youthful-looking eyes.
+A brow lift, also referred to as a forehead lift, focuses on addressing forehead wrinkles.
 Multiple techniques are used to perform the surgery.
-Coronal lift is the most commonly used one- it involves a horizontal incision that runs along the forehead hairline.
+Coronal lift is the most commonly used one – it involves a horizontal incision that runs along the forehead hairline.
 The subcutaneous tissue is pulled up and fixed into place with the help of sutures.
 Dr Turner will remove any excess skin and close the incisions.

 7. Liquid Facelift – A Non-Surgical Facelift done with Fillers

-A so-called “liquid facelift” or a non-surgical facelift rejuvenates your face with the help of injectable dermal fillers.
-Dermal fillers are injected underneath your skin to plump up the volume and minimise the appearance of wrinkles.
-Dermal fillers can alter the contours of your face by augmenting your cheeks and giving your skin a tight, youthful look.
+A so-called “liquid facelift” or a non-surgical facelift makes use of injectable dermal fillers to add volume to the treated area.
+Dermal fillers are injected underneath your skin to increase the volume and minimise the appearance of wrinkles.

 A liquid facelift also helps with wrinkles around the lips, eyes, temples, and jowls.
-The procedure is only suitable for those who have minimal signs of ageing and not for patients with moderate to severe ageing signs combined with excess skin.
+The procedure is suitable for those who have minimal signs of ageing.
+It is not for patients with moderate to severe signs of ageing and excess skin.

 8. Thread Lift – done with injectable threads

 During the process, a needle with a biocompatible thread is inserted through the skin into the fat planes and out of the skin.
-Then, the thread is pulled really tightly to straighten the skin and pull the underlying tissue.
-The threads hold their position for a few months prior to getting dissolved.
-During this time frame, the threads stimulate your body’s natural healing response and collagen production that reverses the signs of ageing.
+Then, the thread is pulled tightly to straighten the skin and pull the underlying tissue.
+The threads hold their position for a few months before getting dissolved.
+During this time frame, the threads stimulate your body’s natural healing response and collagen production.

 Types of Neck Lift Surgery

-A Platysmaplasty or lower rhytidectomy is a neck lift generally performed as a part of the full facelift surgery.
+A platysmaplasty or lower rhytidectomy is a neck lift generally performed as a part of the full facelift surgery.
 It can also be done as a separate procedure as well if your neck has significant signs of ageing.
-A neck lift will give you a strong jawline, outline the neck angle, and eliminates excess skin, neckbands, and droopy jowls.
-It can normally be classified into two types.
+A neck lift can help address excess skin, neckbands, and jowls.
+It is classified into two types.

 Have a look at Dr Turner’s results in the complete Neck Lift Photo Gallery.